 You can’t beat Sweden in the Summer Time

-Very few tourists venture out into the archipelago preferring to spend their time in Stockholm, but they are leaving behind an incredible experience and one that is only a matter of a couple of hours travel at the most from the city.
+Very few tourists venture out into Sweden’s islands preferring to spend their time in Stockholm, but they are leaving behind an incredible experience and one that is only a matter of a couple of hours travel at the most from the city.
 The weather was warm in the low 20s which was perfect for sightseeing and sailing around the islands.
-The sun sets late around 11 pm and rises early at around 3 am in July, we found it hard to adjust to at first.
+The sunsets late around 11 pm and rises early at around 3 am in July, we found it hard to adjust to at first.
 The sunsets rate among the best we have seen in our travels.

 In the short time available, we chose the two days one night Stockholm Archipelago and Military Museums Pre-Fam.
 It was impossible in the time to cover the wide expanse of 30,000 plus islands, however, with literally a forty-five-minute boat ride we would be away from the hustle and bustle of Stockholm and we believed would be taken back in time to embrace the core culture and history of the Swedish people.

 Have you ever imagined owning your own island?

 Our boat driver, Johan Pederson, turned out to be none other than one of the owners of Nasslingen Island where we were going to spend the night.
 A passionate and witty storyteller who shared with us his love for Nasslingen and how he came to be the owner of his private island.
 However, before we enjoyed the delights of his accommodation, restaurant, island walks, sunset, sauna and the peacefulness of Nasslingen we needed to step back in time to find out more about why the archipelago is important in Swedish’s history.